Stocks fall Monday on worries about virus' spread, but pare losses

 Financial stocks were another rare source of resilience, after the Federal Reserve said Friday that the 33 largest banks look healthy enough to survive a sharp downturn.
 The Fed also permitted buybacks of company stock, with some limits.

-Goldman Sachs rose 7% after it said it expects to begin buying back its stock again next quarter.
-Goldman Sachs and Nike are two of the 30 stocks in the Dow, and their big moves higher left it faring much better than measures of the broader stock market.
+Goldman Sachs rose 6.1% after it said it expects to begin buying back its stock again next quarter.
+Goldman Sachs and Nike are two of the 30 stocks in the Dow, and their big moves higher helped the Dow hold up better than the broader stock market.

-In Asian stock markets, Tokyo’s Nikkei 225 lost 0.2% after Japan’s Cabinet approved a record annual budget of 106.6 trillion yen ($1.03 trillion) for the coming fiscal year, which begins April 1.

-Hong Kong’s Hang Seng dropped 0.7%, South Korea’s Kospi recovered from early losses to gain 0.2% and stocks in Shanghai rose 0.8%.